brendanhay/amazonka/README.md

 Amazonka is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).

-Parts of the code are derived from AWS service descriptions, licensed under Apache 2.0.
-Source files subject to this contain an additional licensing clause in their header.
+The AWS service descriptions are licensed under Apache 2.0.
+Source files derived from the service descriptions contain an additional licensing clause in their header.

 ## Supported Platforms and GHC Versions